-Bumpy ride ahead for automakers in China after tough 2018, stimulus eyed
+Automakers in China brace for another bumpy ride after tough 2018

 China’s top auto industry association expects the country to sell 28 million vehicles in 2019, steady versus 2018, while other government and industry bodies see a 0-2 percent growth.

-China’s Association of Automobile Manufacturers is expected to announce later on Monday that China’s car market contracted in 2018, the first time since 1990.
+China’s Association of Automobile Manufacturers (CAAM) is expected to announce later on Monday that the country’s car market contracted in 2018, the first time since the 1990s.

+Shares in Chinese automakers Geely and BYD (002594.SZ) fell more than 2 percent in morning trade ahead of the data.

 Automobile sales in China fell about 14 percent in November from a year ago, steepest in nearly seven years and the fifth straight decline in monthly numbers.